 Some Basics for Creating a Rain Garden:

 1. Choose a site by first seeing where rainwater from the roof typically flows then ensure your chosen site is lower if possible and at least ten feet away from the house foundation to prevent basement moisture.

 2. Dig a depression.
-A depth of four inches is sufficient, however, 8-12 inches is even better as it will allow you to add organic matter and mulch to increase water retention of your soil.
+A depth of four inches is sufficient, however, 8-12 inches is even better as it will allow you to add organic matter and mulch to increase the water retention of your soil.
 If your property is sloped, use the removed soil to build a berm.

 3. Add a shallow channel from your downspout, lay filter cloth, then cover it with river rock which looks great and prevents erosion.

 4. Choose plants that tolerate both wet feet and dry periods.
 Native plants are ideal for this garden as are shrubs and small trees.
 Here are a few of the native plants that like rainwater and can stand drought and many more are listed in the resources linked below.

 - Wild columbine (Aquilegia canadensis)

 - Butterfly weed (Asclepias tuberose)

 - Swamp mallow (Hibiscus moscheutos)

 - Black-eyed Susan (Rudbeckia fulgida)